FrankvdStam/SoulSplitter/README.md

 # Contact
 If you are having trouble, have questions, feature requests or anything else, come find me on discord.
 Feel free to ping me (@wasted) in the help channel of the respective soulsgame on the speedsouls server, or DM me by user wasted#2747 (DM's are open, no need to send a friend request).

-I make enough to live comfortably but if you want to show your love and support, you can do so [here](https://ko-fi.com/wasted1).

 # Credits